chef/chef-web-docs/chef_master/source/server_manage_cookbooks.rst

        * May not notify resources in the resource collection because a definition is loaded **before** the resource collection itself is created; however, a resource in a definition **may** notify a resource that exists within the same definition
        * Automatically supports why-run mode, unlike custom resources

-       Use a defintion when repeating patterns exist across resources and/or when a simple, direct approach is desired.
+       Use a definition when repeating patterns exist across resources and/or when a simple, direct approach is desired.
 There is no limit to the number of resources that may be included in a definition: use as many built-in chef-client resources as necessary.

        .. end_tag